-2017/18 £000 2018/19 £000 3,299 Credited to taxation and non-specific grant income: Defra National Park Grant 3,356 144 Credited to services: Heritage Lottery Fund - Landscape Partnership Scheme CANAPE - ERDF 459 202 3,464 Total 4,017 independently or might have secured the ability to limit another party's ability to bargain freely with the Authority.
+2018/19 £000 Grant Name 2019/20 £000

+Credited to taxation and non-specific grant income:

+3,356 Defra National Park Grant 3,414

+0 Donated Asset (Acle WC) 54

+Credited to serves:

+459 Heritage Lottery Fund - Landscape Partnership Scheme 445

+202 CANAPE - ERDF 95

+0 Defra Environment Land Management Scheme 24

+0 Water Environment Grant 26

+4,017 Total 4,058

-29. Related Parties
+28. Related parties

 The Broads Authority is required to disclose material transactions with related parties, bodies or individuals that have the potential to control or influence the Authority or to be controlled or influenced by the Authority.
-Disclosure of these transactions allows readers to assess the extent to which the Authority might have been constrained in its ability to operate
+Disclosure of these transactions allows readers to assess the extent to which the Authority might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Authority.